abalasu1/Openshift/4.x/installation/Mirror-Registry.md

 podman ps to check if mirror registry pod is running after this command.
 If a pod is not running, this command did not work.

-- Issue with machines with multiple nic's (???), try localhost to see if it works, although localhost cannot be a permanent solution.
+Issue with machines with multiple nic's (???), try localhost to see if it works, although localhost cannot be a permanent solution.

-- Open firewall ports:
-firewall-cmd --add-port=<local_registry_host_port>/tcp --zone=internal --permanent
-firewall-cmd --add-port=<local_registry_host_port>/tcp --zone=public   --permanent
-firewall-cmd --reload
+- Open firewall ports (if firewall is not running, these commands are not needed): firewall-cmd --add-port=<local_registry_host_port>/tcp --zone=internal --permanent firewall-cmd --add-port=<local_registry_host_port>/tcp --zone=public   --permanent firewall-cmd --reload